 What Does a Nurse Anesthetist Do?

-A nurse anesthetist is usually a medical professional that operates as a registered nurse and is saddled with the responsibility of administering anesthetics to patients when required.
+A nurse anesthetist is responsible for administering anesthetics to patients when required.

-The nurse anesthetist work description entails working with patients to make sure that they get the required level of anesthetic drugs before the commencement of surgeries or any other form of serious treatment.
+The nurse anesthetist job description entails working with patients to make sure that they get the required level of anesthetic drugs before the commencement of surgeries or any other form of serious treatment.

 He/she usually works under the direction and/or supervision of a medical doctor or surgeon and also with other nurses and/or operating room staff.